Why Senior Dog Photos Matter More Than Ever

 Slowing Down for a Senior Dog

 Senior dog sessions look different.
+And that’s exactly the point.

-Recently, I photographed repeat clients of mine with a sweet older pup here in Spring, Texas whose pace had softened.
+This past fall, I photographed repeat clients of mine with a sweet older pup here in Spring, Texas whose pace had softened.
 His joints needed extra care and while he was still up for adventures, he wasn’t mad about getting cuddles and pets from his humans.

 They Let Him Lead